-If you find yourself in a highly contentious and difficult divorce then it is also possible that the result of the case could be that your relationship with your children becomes strained and distant.
+If you find yourself in a highly contentious and difficult divorce, then it is also possible that the result of the case could be that your relationship with your children becomes strained and distant.
 Maintaining relationships throughout a divorce can be difficult even if you can achieve your goals within the context of your case.
-As your child gets older it is possible that your child could refuse to have a relationship with you or even acknowledge or talk to you.
+As your child gets older, it is possible that your child could refuse to have a relationship with you or even acknowledge or talk to you.
 I have seen instances where parents and children do not talk to one another for months or even years after a difficult divorce or child custody case.

 How can a family law case take such a turn for the worse?

-Just about every family who goes through a family law case expects there to be some difficulties associated with doing so.
+Just about every family who goes through a family law case expects some difficulties associated with doing so.
 It is not uncommon for families to experience a great deal of stress and anxiety when concerned with difficult circumstances in a legal matter.
 This is true even for families who are ordinarily good-natured and even-keeled.
-Even if you and your co-parent have a good relationship the stress is that can be a part of a family law case oftentimes create adverse circumstances that impact the family for an extended period after the case comes to a close.
+Even if you and your co-parent have a good relationship, the stress is that can be a part of a family law case oftentimes create adverse circumstances that impact the family for an extended period after the case comes to a close.

 Parental alienation regarding family reunification therapy

 On the other end of the spectrum, you also have concerns that your ex-wife is complicating the situation even more so.
 While you were married, it was not uncommon for your wife 2 say derogatory things about you in front of the children for apparently no reason.
 At that time, you would shrug it off as something that you weren't overly concerned with, but now, as you think about it, it could have laid the groundwork for parental alienation that is harming your relationship with your child.